skilesare/immortality/a_new_constitution/article-viii---commentary.md

 _The above when SHA signed with key of XXXXX is YYYYYY._

 ---

-No Change except the technical implementation of signing on the blockchain.
+No Change except the technical implementation of signing on the document with a hash.

 \newpage